Topics on this page

 Data center gateways and Workload Security authenticate each other and communicate via encrypted channels (TLS/443).

 Each data center gateway maintains a list of addresses for its accessible vCenter servers.
 While Workload Security intends to synchronize virtual machine data with a vCenter, a connected data center gateway bridges the request from Workload Security to the designated vCenter server.

 For layered protection, deploy a firewall around a data center gateway to limit its destination.

 Set up a data center gateway

 1. Ensure you have the the correct system requirements.

 Data center gateways are supported on the following platforms:

 - Ubuntu 20.04

-At a minimum, one virtual CPU with 2 GB of memory is required.
+At a minimum, one virtual CPU with 2 GB of memory and 1 GB of disk space is required.

 2. Enable Full Access rights on data center gateways.